-Your doctor will tell you how much of this medicine you should take.
+Your doctor or pharmacist will tell you how much of this medicine you should take.
 This will depend on your condition and whether you are taking any other medicines.
+The usual dose for an adult is 250mg, two or three times daily (twelve or eight hours apart).
+For some infections this dose may be 500mg every eight hours.